MPs are to debate and vote on Prime Minister Theresa May’s Brexit deal. But what will happen?

 – What are the amendments?

-Various ones have been tabled.
+Various amendments have been tabled.
 Labour’s official proposal would decline to approve Mrs May’s Brexit deal and explains this is because it fails to provide for a permanent UK-EU customs union and “strong” single market deal.
 It also voices concerns over Northern Ireland.

 Labour’s amendment also outlines that MPs will “pursue every option” that prevents the UK leaving the EU on the terms of Mrs May’s deal or leaving without a deal.